mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 ```
 Scaling works in blocks of 5 replicas based on Prometheus alerts, more specifically the one who scale up is APIHighInvocationRate.

-Once you manage to create enough traffic to trigger the alert your service will autoscaled.
+Once you manage to create enough traffic to trigger the alert your function will autoscaled.

 # Async process